"I'm tryin' to tell you somethin' 'bout my life

 How many jobs do you think that one person holds?

-Some kitchen staff hold down two, maybe three jobs.
+Some staff hold down two, maybe three jobs.
 They may have small kids who ensure they sleep shit at night.
-They may live a whole hours and a half commute away because this was the best paying job they could get.
+They may live a whole hour and a half commute away because this was the best paying job they could get.

 The people I have seen who have been the kindest and most helpful, regardless of their current prosperity in life, have been those who grew up helping parents who owned restaurants.
-There is quiet pride in their eyes, for you, like, legitimately, they take pride in seeing you succeed while running an independently owned restaurant, purely because they know the life.
+There is a quiet pride in their eyes, for you, like, legitimately, they take pride in seeing you succeed while running an independently owned restaurant, purely because they know the life.
+I see them, lookin at me, saying, "You got this!" all unspoken, I see it.

 My husband grew up with dish washing jobs, and its why when I need extra help, he comes and helps me even though its way below his pay-grade, he gets it, he knows how hard it is and how much a team being strong matters.